 Combine all ingredients with ice in a mixing tin and shake once or twice.
-Pour into a Mason Ja or collins glass and garnish with Allan Benton’s Country Ham from Madisonville, TN and pickled okra.
+Pour into a Mason Jar or collins glass and garnish with Allan Benton’s Country Ham from Madisonville, TN and pickled okra.

-For a grown-up take on French Dressing, try this: Mix together 1/4 cup cider vinegar, 1 Tbsp dijon and 1/4 cup voodoo, whisk in 3/4 c canola oil.
+For a grown-up take on French Dressing, try this: Mix together 1/4 cup apple cider vinegar, 1 Tbsp dijon and 1/4 cup voodoo, whisk in 3/4 c canola oil.
 Store in a mason jar in your refrigerator and you can shake vigorously to re-emulsify before using.